-All employees are covered by a blanket insurance policy for theft.
+All employees are covered under a blanket theft policy.

 - 7. Randomly select two deposit dates for each of the 5 bank accounts selected for procedure #3 under "Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits are made on the same day).
-Obtain supporting documentation for each of the 10 deposits and: - a) Observe that receipts are sequentially pre-numbered. - b) Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip. - c) Trace the deposit slip total to the actual deposit per the bank statement. - d) Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100 and the cash is stored securely in a locked safe drawer). - e) Trace the actual deposit per the bank statement to the general ledger.
+Obtain supporting documentation for each of the 10 deposits and: - a) Observe that receipts are sequentially pre-numbered. - FDDOC Winners' Circle, Inc. does not utilize sequentially pre-numbered receipt books. - b) Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip. - For the deposits selected for testing, collection documentation was traced to the deposit slips. - c) Trace the deposit slip total to the actual deposit per the bank statement. - For the deposits selected for testing, the actual deposit was traced to the bank statement. - d) Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100 and the cash is stored securely in a locked safe drawer). - For the deposits selected for testing, there was evidence that the deposits were made within one business day - e) Trace the actual deposit per the bank statement to the general ledger. - For the deposits selected for testing, all were traced to the general ledger.